What are the dates of Summer Camp?

 Is there a camp for high school age kids?

 – Yes!
-The diocese offers a wonderful Senior High Camp program.
-Senior High Camp is organized and run by a different staff, so please check out www.ednin.org for further details!
+The diocese offers a wonderful Senior High programs.
+Senior High summer programs are organized and run by a different staff, so please check out www.ednin.org for further details!

 Do you need volunteers?